KayvonRanjbar/project-01/README.md

 * User can update and delete projects and organizers

 # Planned features
+* User authentication with profiles for each user
 * See a map with a marker for the project you're looking at
-* Past projects will be eliminated
+* Projects after the date will not be shown
-* User authentication with profiles for each user
 * Search for a project based on date and location

 # Screenshots